Yrick Gallantes: Azkals Development Team

+Preston Athletic

+In July 2025, Gallantes returned to East of Scotland League First Division club Preston Athletic.

 International career

 He is currently available to represent both the Philippines and Scotland.

 Philippines U-23

 Gallantes was part of the Philippines U-23 squad that competed in the 2019 Southeast Asian Games held in Philippines.

 Gallantes was included in the 20-man squad for 31st Southeast Asian Games, which was held in Vietnam.

 Philippines

 In March 2019, Galantes received an invitation to train with the Philippines national team.
 He was called up for the Philippines squad in August 2019, ahead of the 2022 FIFA World Cup qualifiers against Syria and Guam.
 He made his debut for the Philippines in a 4–1 win against Guam on 10 September.
 He was part of the starting eleven of that match but was substituted out on the 36th minute for Javier Patiño.